 - Student Placement Preferences.
-Students are asked to provide input into geographic preferences, population preferences (e.g., intraoperative monitoring experiences, pediatrics, etc.), and other factors, such as financial considerations, time limitations, and enrollment in the AuD/PhD program to the 4th-year placement coordinator.
-Dr. Whitelaw. - The student may choose to present potential options of interest, such as those listed on HearCareers, on the AVAA site, or by exploring options in an area of interest, - Contact with a Potential Placement.
+Students are asked to provide input into geographic preferences, population preferences (e.g., intraoperative monitoring experiences, pediatrics, etc.), and other factors, such as financial considerations, time limitations, and enrollment in the AuD/PhD program to the 4th-year placement coordinator, Dr. Whitelaw. - The student may choose to present potential options of interest, such as those listed on HearCareers, on the AVAA site, or by exploring options in an area of interest, - Contact with a Potential Placement.
 Students are NOT to make the initial contact with the site or potential preceptor prior to discussion with the 4th-year placement coordinator, Dr. Whitelaw. - The 4th-year placement coordinator will make the initial contacts for each student.
 Available options will be evaluated by the student, in conjunction with input from the practicum coordinator, clinical advisor, and academic advisor. - Interviewing.
 Students will begin the interview process in Summer or Autumn semester of their 3rd year, with the goal to complete final placement decisions by March of the 3rd year (for beginning placement May or June of the beginning of the 4th year or at the discretion of the 4th year site).
 It should be noted that for externships that follow the ACEN guidelines, offers for 4th-year la may be made as early as October 23rd of that calendar year. - It should be noted that the student will be responsible for providing their own transportation to the interview(s) and covering any costs incurred in the interviewing process if the potential site does not provide financial assistance. - Affiliation Agreement.
 Once the placement is secured, the 4th-year placement coordinator initiates the affiliation agreement process between the 4th-year placement site and OSU.
 Any questions from the site must be directed to the 4th-year placement coordinator.
 This is for the protection of the student and of the University. - 4th-Year Placement Site Requirements.
-Any requirements from the site (e.g., additional training, liability insurance, health requirements) must be in place prior to beginning the 4th year. - Remuneration.
+Any requirements from the site (e.g., additional training, liability insurance, health requirements) must be in place prior to beginning the 4th year. - CALIPSO- 4th Year Sites and Preceptors will register for OSU CALIPSO.
+Students will log clinical experiences/hours through their CALIPSO account.
+Student Performance Evaluations and Approval of Hours will be completed by the 4th year preceptor and the student's will complete Supervisor Feedback forms for each of their preceptors at the end of each semester via CALIPSO.

+• Remuneration.
 Remuneration (i.e., a stipend) to be provided to the student should be discussed with the 4th-year placement coordinator prior to the beginning of the placement.
 The student may be asked to sign an employment contract with the site, and this is between the student and the site if the student will be paid directly by the 4th year site.